-Both of those scenarios dictate that you should spend most of your free time looking and applying for jobs.
+Both scenarios dictate that you should spend most of your free time looking and applying for jobs.

 That means submitting your resume and cover letter to jobs that are actively being recruited for.

-That doesn’t mean asking around for connections to a hiring manager, sending out networking emails, asking for informational interviews (these are a complete waste of time btw), stalking hiring managers on Linkedin, etc.
+That doesn’t mean asking around for connections to a hiring manager, sending out networking emails, asking for informational interviews (these are a complete waste of time, by the way), stalking hiring managers on Linkedin, etc.

-You should aim to apply for at least five jobs per week to see good traction in your job search.
+You should apply for at least five jobs per week to see good traction in your job search.

-If you’re not seeing results like this, let’s chat and see where I can help.
+If you do not see results like this, let’s chat and see where I can help.